aaravlu/aaravlu/README.md

 &ensp;📝 Having been coding more than 4 years.

-&ensp;🔭 Current focuses on Rust and React.
+&ensp;🔭 Current focuses on Rust, TypeScript, and Python.

 &ensp;💖 General interest in mathematics, physics, computer science and quantitative finance.